 Nature is our greatest ally in this climate emergency

-Rewilding is the process by which ecosystems are restored to the point that they manage themselves.
+Rewilding is a process where ecosystems are restored to the point that they manage themselves.
 One lucky spin-off of regenerating healthy, naturally functioning ecosystems is that it can help reduce atmospheric carbon dioxide.
 Habitats like woodland, wetland, peatland and even marine environments like sea grass meadows all absorb carbon dioxide from the atmosphere, locking it away in living tissue and sediment.

 Rewilding isn’t just about striking a deal with nature to help balance the carbon exchange equation, it could also help slow down extinction rates.
 Think of it as a two-for-the-price-of-one solution to restoring nature’s own built-in resilience to ride out the blips and spikes of a changing climate by enriching the diversity of life.